woct0rdho/ComfyUI-FeatherOps/doc/GFX1151_REFERENCE.md

 ```bash
 $ROCM_PATH/bin/rocprofv3 --att -d <output_dir> -o <prefix> -- python <script>.py
 ```
 *Note: By default, it only traces the FIRST dispatch of each kernel.
-If your script loops over the kernel multiple times, only the first one is captured, so you can reduce `N_ITER` to save time.*
+If your script loops over the kernel multiple times, only the first one is captured, so you can reduce `N_ITER` to save time.
+If the target kernel is not the first dispatch (e.g. initialization/random generation kernels run first), check `ui_output_agent_*/code.json` in each directory to find the target kernel trace.*

 **Outputs:**
 - `stats_*.csv`: Aggregated latency, stall, and idle cycle counts for every instruction in the kernel.
 - `*.att`: Raw SQTT binary trace data.
 - `ui_output_agent_*/`: Directory containing `wave_*.json` and `code.json` which map out the exact cycle-by-cycle execution of every wave.

+### Analyzing Thread Trace Data

 You can load the `.att` file or the `ui_output_agent_*/` directory into the **ROCprof Compute Viewer** to visualize the overlap between memory operations (LDS/Global) and compute (WMMA) on a timeline.

+Alternatively, you can write python scripts using `matplotlib` and `pandas` to programmatically plot the timeline directly from the `wave_*.json` and `code.json` pairs.

+**Important Pitfalls to Remember:**
+1. **Single-Wave Perspective:** A trace timeline only plots the execution of *one specific wave* on *one specific SIMD*.
+If you see a massive `Sync` stall (e.g. `s_waitcnt vmcnt`), that single wave is indeed completely stalled.
+2. **Macro-Level Hiding:** Do not confuse a single-wave stall with global GPU starvation.
+Even if the traced wave shows it is stalled 50% of the time, the *overall* GPU TFLOPS might be hitting 75%+ of theoretical max.
+This indicates the massive `Sync` blocks are being successfully hidden by the hardware's macro-level scheduler staggering the memory requests across the other 79 SIMDs on the chip.
+3. **Internal Bottleneck:** To find the true *internal* kernel bottleneck, calculate the ratio of instructions executed *within the active math loop phase* (ignoring the global wait stalls).